Traditional Emirati Food: 10 Must - Try Dishes in the UAE

 Al Jabab Bread

 Al Jabab Bread is a traditional food in the UAE.
 It is commonly known as Chabab or Chebab.
 It is a bread that looks a lot like an American pancake.
 It is the Emirati version of the American pancake.
-Emirati pancake is prepared with wheat or flour, yeast, egg, butter, turmeric, fennel, cardamom, and saffron.
+Emirati pancakes are prepared with wheat or flour, yeast, egg, butter, turmeric, fennel, cardamom, and saffron.
 It is cooked until both sides are golden yellow or light brown.
 That is where the name Chabab came from.
 Then garnished with sesame seeds.
 It is served hot.

 Chabab bread is served with honey, date syrup, and Chami cheese or cream cheese.
 Chami cheese is a type of traditional Emirati cheese.
-It is prepared from the buttermilk.
+It is prepared from buttermilk.
 It tastes salty.
 Al Jabab Bread is a popular breakfast in the United Arab Emirates.

-2. Khamir Bread
+Khamir Bread

 Khamir or Khameer Bread is another traditional food in the UAE.
 It is a type of breakfast.
 It is prepared in two different shapes.
 In some Arabic regions, it is prepared as a flatbread.
-And in other Arabic regions is shaped like an American burger bun.
+And in other Arabic regions it is shaped like an American burger bun.
 It is sweetened with date syrup instead of sugar and milk powder is used instead of liquid milk to boost the taste.

 Spices like cardamom and fennel are added to enhance flavor.
 And turmeric and saffron are used as the coloring agent.
 Khamir bread is topped or garnished with sesame seeds and prepared in a coal oven.